turingschool/backend-curriculum-site/module2/lessons/authentication.md

 ## Warm Up

-* What questions do you have about authentication?
 * What is the purpose of authentication?
 When might you use it?
 * What is a session?
 How do you use one in Rails?
 * What attributes did you give a user?